Skarlso/blogsource/content/blog/2022-06-26-hacking-on-capa.md

 in the land of IPs and one that isn't easy to grasp if you aren't into these kinds of things in the first place.

 I did learn how to calculate CIDRs for IPv4 so I thought it should be kind of in the same ballpark.
-It actually took me a while to find a resource which neatly explained the math behind calculating subnets for IPv6.
+It actually took me a while to find a resource which neatly explained the math behind the calculations and not just throw a website into my face into which you input a prefix range and done, you have your subnets.
 I rarely watch videos but [this](https://www.youtube.com/watch?v=KSiZ751-Zs8) one has a neat explanation with detailed calculations and samples.

-What I do in these cases, is the following.
+What I do in these cases, is as follows.
 I open up a new page in my trusty notebook and start listing what things I can read or watch to understand the subject at hand better.
-Then I slowly start working down my list, taking notes from the material or video in a fashion similar depicted in [Effective Note taking](https://www.amazon.de/-/en/Fiona-McPherson/dp/1927166527/) book written by Dr. Fiona McPherson.
+Then I slowly start working down my list, taking notes from the material or video in a fashion similar as what is depicted in [Effective Note taking](https://www.amazon.de/-/en/Fiona-McPherson/dp/1927166527/) book written by Dr. Fiona McPherson.
 I create concept graphs and various visuals and just write down my thoughts.

 I'll try to connect to future notes or write ideas next to it, things like "Oh this will be useful when I do x,y,z".